-- Applicants may identify any barriers that may impede equitable access and participation in the proposed project or activity, including, but not limited to, barriers based on economic disadvantage, gender, race, ethnicity, color, national origin, disability, age, language, migrant status, rural status, homeless status or housing insecurity, pregnancy, parenting, or caregiving status, and sexual orientation. - Applicants must respond to each question using the associated text box.
-Each text box allows approximately 4000 characters; therefore, if copying and pasting into the text box from another document be sure to check that everything copied. - Applicants will receive an error message if any response is missing and will not be able to submit the application due to the missing information. - Applicants that have already undertaken steps to address barriers must provide an explanation and/or description of the steps already taken in each text box, as appropriate. - Applicants that believe no barriers exist must provide an explanation and/or description to each question to validate that perception and satisfy the GEPA Section 427 requirement.
+- Applicants may identify any barriers that may impede equitable access and participation in the proposed project or activity, including, but not limited to, barriers based on economic disadvantage, gender, race, ethnicity, color, national origin, disability, age, language, migrant status, rural status, homeless status or housing insecurity, pregnancy, parenting, or caregiving status, and sexual orientation. - Applicants are not required to have mission statements or policies that align with equity in order to submit an application. - Applicants may have already included some or all this required information in the narrative sections of their applications or their State Plans.
+In responding to this requirement, for each question, applicants may provide a cross-reference to the section(s) and page number(s) in their applications or State Plans that includes the information responsive to that question on this form or may restate that information on this form - Applicants must respond to each question using the associated text box.
+Each text box allows approximately 4000 characters; therefore, if copying and pasting into the text box from another document be sure to check that everything copied. - Applicants should use the "check for errors" button before they save the form.
+Applicants will receive an error message if any response is missing and will not be able to submit the application due to the missing information. - Applicants that have already undertaken steps to address barriers must still provide an explanation and/or description of the steps already taken in each text box, as appropriate, to satisfy the GEPA Section 427 requirement. - Applicants that believe no barriers exist must still provide an explanation and/or description to each question to validate that perception, as appropriate, to satisfy the GEPA Section 427 requirement.